pablo-gonzalez-akkodis/peppy-finance/packages/core/README.md

 - Check `utils/numbers.js` (and some other utils files) client side functions
 - resolve bug: when speedup pending transaction cause change the hash of transaction and cause error in site
 - redesign the structure of checking pending transactions and use watch transaction wagmi
-- remove commented code in project
-- remove environment variable from sdk code. should get this param from client. search `process.env.` in packages directory
 - resolve all error in console
 - remove `any` type in sdk
-- remove `console.log` from sdk
 - restructure the hedging address and get addresses from client
 - change the name of project from "symm-client" to 'symmio-frontend-sdk'
 - refactor deposit/withdraw modal( use different modal. now use same component)